marcus-j-davies/HAP-Router/README.md

  - Have Fun.

 Devices can be 'published' in 2 ways:
- - Attached to a bridge (HAP Router also acts as a Bridge)
+ - Attached to a bridge (HAP Router can also act as a Bridge)
  - Exposed as a seperate device.

  If you have Enrolled HAP Router in your HomeKit environment as a bridge, then any devices attached to this Bridge, will be seen when published.